Your question answered: Is there an approved COVID-19 vaccine for children?

 In the meantime, children will need to continue wearing masks to school, follow social distancing protocols and wash their hands frequently, health experts say.

-“A vaccine is on its way, it will just take longer to get the results than it did in adults,” Razska stated.
+“A vaccine is on its way, it will just take longer to get the results than it did in adults,” Raszka stated.

 Do you have a question about the vaccine?
 Send an email to bhigdon@orourkemediagroup.com.